 Opening and funding multiple IRAs isn’t always an optimal strategy.
 Here are some disadvantages that may make you reconsider having several IRAs:

 • Contribution limits.
 The IRS caps the amount you can contribute in a given year.
+For 2024, your total contributions to all your IRAs cannot exceed $7,000 (or $8,000 if you’re 50 or older).
 For 2023, your total contributions to all your IRAs cannot exceed $6,500 (or $7,500 if you’re 50 or older).
 So having multiple IRAs doesn’t give you an edge in saving up for retirement.

 • Overweighting.
 When a significant share of your asset allocation is dedicated to a single stock, security, or sector, your portfolio is overweight.
 This overexposure can heighten your risk profile, such that a downturn in that investment could drag down your entire portfolio.
 Having multiple IRAs may put you at risk of being overweight if you’re not careful about reviewing the holdings in each account.